wenext-limited/pr-agent/README.md

 ## May 17, 2025

 - v0.29 was [released](https://github.com/qodo-ai/pr-agent/releases)
-- Qodo Merge Pull Request Benchmark was [released](https://qodo-merge-docs.qodo.ai/pr_benchmark/), which evaluates and compares the performance of Large Language Models (LLMs) in analyzing pull request code and providing meaningful code suggestions
+- `Qodo Merge Pull Request Benchmark` was [released](https://qodo-merge-docs.qodo.ai/pr_benchmark/).
+This benchmark  evaluates and compares the performance of LLMs in analyzing pull request code.
-- 'Recent Updates and Future Roadmap' Page was added to the [Qodo Merge Docs](https://qodo-merge-docs.qodo.ai/recent_updates/)
+- `Recent Updates and Future Roadmap` page was added to the [Qodo Merge Docs](https://qodo-merge-docs.qodo.ai/recent_updates/)

 ## Apr 30, 2025